microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ### Local Execution

-For local execution, secrets are stored in a .env file located in the project's root directory.
+For local execution, secrets are stored in a .env file located in the template's root directory.
 The .env file contains key-value pairs representing the secrets.
 For example:

 ``` bash
 AOAI_API_KEY=abcdefghijklmnop